-The law of the treasury (loi de finances) determines what resources are required for government expenditures.
-The budget must be adopted by the National Assembly and also determines what economic and social policies the government must develop.
+The law of the Treasury (loi de finances) determines resources and the government expenditures.
+The budget must be adopted by the National Assembly.

-Declaration of war is authorized by the National Assembly in a special session of parliament for that purpose.
-Then, the President of the Republic informs the nation by an announcement through the appropriate media.
+Declaration of war is authorized by the National Assembly in a special meeting for that purpose.
+Then, the President of the Republic informs the nation by an announcement.
 States of emergency and states of siege are declared in the Council of Ministers.
-The declared state of emergency or of siege can only last 10 days; after that term it needs to be authorized by the National Assembly.
-The law prescribes under what conditions this may be done.
+Their extension beyond ten days may only be authorized by the National Assembly.

-If the National Assembly is not established at the start of the budgetary period or if it does not adopt and validate the proposed budget, the Cabinet shall return the budget in the fifteen day period, at which time the National Assembly will meet in a special session to deliberate on the proposed budget.
-The National Assembly must then take a decision in eight days.
-If this deliberation does not result in a vote-in about the proposition, then the Cabinet takes up this responsibility based on the formula of the previous result and after the advice of the Supreme Court on the matter.
+If the National Assembly is not established at the time of the commencement of the budgetary period or if it does not vote-in a budget, the Cabinet returns the budget in the fifteen day period when the National Assembly meets in special session for this reason.
+The National Assembly must then decide in eight days.
+If this deliberation does not result in a voted-in budget, the task is then taken up by the Cabinet based on the formula of the previous result and following the opinion of the Supreme Court.

-The Prime Minister, after deliberation of the Council of Ministers, discusses the responsibility of the Cabinet within the National Assembly’s plan before the Assembly or by a declaration about the general politics and policies of the Cabinet.
+The Prime Minister, after deliberation of the Council of Ministers, discusses the responsibility of the Cabinet within the National Assembly’s plan either before the Assembly or by a declaration of the general politics of the Cabinet.

 The National Assembly defeats action of the Cabinet by passing a vote of no confidence.
 Such a motion is only admissible if it is signed by at least one tenth of the members of the National Assembly.
 A vote must take place within forty-eight hours of the motion.